ydirson/gl-streaming/README.md

 - [x] glTexSubImage2D

 ## Current status
-- This branch attempt to emulate EGL Config.
 - `es2_info`, `es2gears` and `es2tri` will work.
-- GL4ES apps now in segfault.
+- GL4ES apps/games may in black screen.

 ## Notes
 - Current minimum SDK level is set to 21 (Android 5) but it may work on older Android devices by some modifies.